 - 8.2 Non-formula community learning funding will be reconciled against the community learning allocation line at the end of the funding year.
 You must repay funding that has not been used for Community Learning or where its use cannot be evidenced.
 You must 'attribute costs' for eligible learners, up to the value of your non-formula community learning allocation.
 This should include the cost of delivering learning and any support costs, in line with learner and learning support paragraphs 7.1 to 7.26.
 You must record these costs in the learner's evidence pack and maintain evidence that support the costs for audit purposes.
-We will monitor Community Learning provision through the ILR and claim submissions and may require you to provide information on your delivery where it does not represent value for money. - 8.3 If we fund you through a grant funding agreement you have the flexibility to use all, or some, of your non-formula community learning funding in line with the AEB formula-funded methodology (funding model 35), to meet local demand. - 8.4 You can use this amount of non-formula community learning funding (as set out in your Indicative Allocation Statement) to deliver non-regulated provision that may be similar to community learning, and/or regulated qualifications to meet local demand.
-If you do, you must: - Follow the Combined Authority funded AEB formula-funded methodology and submit ILR data under funding model 35 - Enrol learners following Combined Authority funded AEB eligibility requirements set out on pages 8 to 14 and paragraphs 4.1 to 4.25, you must not use your non-formula community learning local fee remission policy - 8.5 If we fund your organisation through a contract for services, you do not have this flexibility, and we will reclaim unspent non-formula community learning funding at year-end.
-You must not use non-formula community learning funding for learning that is eligible for funding through an advanced learner loan.
+We will monitor Community Learning provision through the ILR and claim submissions and may require you to provide information on your delivery where it does not represent value for money. - 8.3 If we fund you through a grant funding agreement you have the flexibility to use all, or some, of your non-formula community learning funding in line with the AEB formula-funded methodology (funding model 35), to meet local demand. - 8.4 You can use this amount of non-formula community learning funding (as set out in your Allocation Statement) to deliver non-regulated provision that may be similar to community learning, and/or regulated qualifications to meet local demand.
+If you do, you must: - Follow the Combined Authority funded AEB formula-funded methodology and submit ILR data under funding model 35 - Enrol learners following Combined Authority funded AEB eligibility requirements set out on pages 8 to 14 and paragraphs 4.1 to 4.25, you must not use your non-formula community learning local fee remission policy

+If we fund your organisation through a contract for services, you do not have this flexibility, and we will reclaim unspent non-formula community learning funding at year-end.
+You can support learners aged under 19 if they meet both of the following, they are: